ravenbuilder934/ravenbuilder934/README.md

 3. I made a ridiculously long regex instead of checking if \b existed (regex: `(^|\s|[!]|[?]|[,]|[.]|[-])` before the word and `($|\s|[!]|[?]|[,]|[.]|[-])` after it)
 5. I'm invincible!
 3. It's "donut" not "doughnut" and "trimmer" not "whipper snipper" (the Aussies vehemently disagree with me on this).
-3. I wrote this big thing that you probably didn't want to read.
+3. I wrote this big thing when you probably just wanted to look at my stats (below).
 But you're reading it anyway, so that's good I guess!

 In conclusion:
 > My sanity check failed